 Q. Are the online courses delivered asynchronously or synchronously?

-A. All three core courses are delivered asynchronously through our Course Management System, Moodle, and also utilize WordPress for class chats and uploading presentations.
-Students are free to access and complete course work whenever they choose within a given time frame.
+A. All three core courses are delivered asynchronously through our Course Management System, Moodle.
 Students will typically have one week to read new course materials, watch lecture videos, and complete assignments.

 Q. How interactive are the online courses

 A. The courses are designed to be very interactive, your typical week would look like this: